pcengines/apu2-documentation/docs/apu_flashing_with_rpi.md

 | SPI0 MISO  | 21             | 5 SPIDI                 |
 | SPI0 MOSI  | 19             | 6 SPIDO                 |

-> Except that before flashing we have to make sure that APU2 is on and in S5 state.
+> Except that before flashing we have to make sure that APUx is on and in S5 state.
 That means we have to connect pins 2 and 3 on J2 header before turning power on.
 In such case there will be no output on serial port.